certifiedbice/charter-ascendion-technical/README.md

 # Charter / Ascendion - Technical Assessment

-## NOTE: Project is being finalized at the moment, expected ETA of final commit 30 mins, or (10:45 MST)
+## NOTE: Project is being finalized at the moment, css can be time consuming...

 ## The telling of the dev...